 If you’ve been stressed by managing so many new responsibilities at once, you’re not alone.
 A March and April 2020 survey by the Bipartisan Policy Center found that 63% of families struggled to find childcare to keep working.
-According to the study, eight percent of parents reported they took paid leave to deal with childcare, and 11% took unpaid leave.
+According to the study, eight percent of parents reported taking paid leave to deal with childcare, and 11% took unpaid leave.

-Here are 10 tips for managing childcare and teaching during the pandemic.
+If your child is sent home from school once again, here are 10 tips for managing childcare and teaching during the pandemic.

 1. Prepare for the unexpected.